BartMassey/wordlists/README.md

   in this distribution contains copyright and license as well as other information.
-The files `README-scowl-`*nn*`.txt` contain source and settings information for the various dictionaries.
+The files `README-scowl-`*nn*`.txt` contain source and settings information for the various dictionaries: the information for the default `scowl.txt.gz` is in `README-scowl-60.txt`.

 * `yawl.txt.gz`, `yawl-sig.txt.gz`, `yawl-all.txt.gz`: *Yet Another Word List*
   From Aaron Bull Schaefer's GitHub